racehub/om-bootstrap/README.md

 - Make sure all required vs non-required properties are set!
 - Wrap componentk schemas in `om-tools.schema/cursor`
 - Verify types with schema tests
+- Add note on how we're using Highlight

 ## Components